pschanely/CrossHair/README.md

 A (wildly incomplete) list of present limitations.
 Some of these will be lifted over time (your help is welcome!); some may never be lifted.

-* Symbolic values are largely implemented as Python proxies.
-CrossHair monkey-patches the system to maintain a good illusion, but the illusion is not complete:
+* Symbolic values are implemented as Python proxy values.
+CrossHair monkey-patches the system to maintain a good illusion, but the illusion is not complete.
+For example,
-  * Code that cares about the identity values (x is y) may not be fully analyzable.
+  * Code that cares about the identity values (x is y) may not be correctly analyzed.
-  * Code that cares about the types of values may not be fully analyzable.
+  * Code that cares about the types of values may not be correctly analyzed.
 * Only function and class definitions at the top level are analyzed. (i.e. not when nested inside other functions/classes)
 * Only deteministic behavior can be analyzed. (your code always does the same thing when starting with the same values)
-  * In some cases, CorssHair can detect non-determinism and tell you about it.
+  * CrossHair may produce a `NotDeterministic` error when it detects this.
+* Comsuming values of an iterator/generator in a pre- or post-condition will produce [unexpected behavior](https://github.com/pschanely/CrossHair/issues/9).
+* Be aware that the absence of a counterexample does not guarantee that the property holds.
 * SMT sovlers have very different perspectives on hard problems and easy problems than humans.
   * Be prepared to be surprised both by what CrossHair can tell you, and what it cannot.